alangrainger/share-note/CONTRIBUTING.md

 5. **Rewrite the DOM:**
    - Frontmatter block is removed (or hydrated with values from `metadataCache` if the user keeps it).
    - Optional: backlinks footer removed, plus any user-specified CSS selectors from settings.
-   - **Callout icons** are looked up from CSS rules (`--callout-icon` custom property), *not* from the DOM.
-Callouts below the fold may not have their SVG rendered yet, so the DOM is unreliable here.
+   - **Callout icons** prefer the rendered SVG's `lucide-<name>` class when present, falling back to the captured stylesheet's `--callout-icon` CSS variable.
+The SVG class is authoritative because Obsidian sometimes sets `--callout-icon` to an internal glyph name (e.g. `quote-glyph`) that Lucide can't resolve.
+Callouts below the fold may not have their SVG rendered yet - those still rely on the CSS variable, and will show a missing icon when the CSS value isn't a Lucide name.
    - **Internal links** (`a.internal-link`, `a.footnote-link`): if the linked note has a `share_link` in its frontmatter, the link is rewritten to point at that public URL.
 Otherwise the link is replaced with its plain text (we don't want broken links on the published page).
    - **Heading anchor links** (`href="#…"`) get rewritten to `onclick="…scrollIntoView()"`.
 We can't use `#fragment` because the URL fragment already carries the decryption key.
    - `target="_blank"` is stripped from external links.